trent234/xwm/README.md

 		* accepts request for a change in client selection
 		* these endpoints are used to enable app switching with dmenu
 	* Default behavior is monocle, while still permitting floating windows
+	* menu is now a window, list is size of window
 * Removed:
 	* Multi-monitor support
 	* Tags